Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 8
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 7
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 8
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 10
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 1

 ### Question 2: Summarize the following text: "The water cycle is a natural process that involves the continuous movement of water on, above, and below the Earth's surface.
 It includes various stages like evaporation, condensation, precipitation, and runoff.
 This cycle plays a crucial role in maintaining Earth's water balance and supporting life."
 Task Domain: Summary